ActionsDesk/enterprise-members-report-action/README.md

 ## Description

-This action generates reports and sends them over email:
+This action generates a report for an enterprise with the following elements:
 - **Members**: a report of all users that are members of at least one org in the enterprise
 - **Outside collaborators**: a compilation of all outside collaborators in all the orgs
 - **Pending invites**: the list of all pending invites in all the orgs